Martchus/syncthingtray/README.md

 #### Select Qt module for WebView
 * If Qt WebKitWidgets is installed on the system, the tray will link against it.
 Otherwise it will link against Qt WebEngineWidgets.
 * To force usage of Qt WebKit/Qt WebEngine or to disable both add `-DWEBVIEW_PROVIDER=webkit/webengine/none` to the CMake arguments.
+* To use Qt WebKit revived/ng, set the web view provider to `webkit`.
+It works already without any (known) issues.

 #### BTW: I still prefer the deprecated Qt WebKit because
 * Currently there is no way to allow a particular self-signed certificate in Qt